ArrowElectronics/hd96/hd96_trusted_platform/README.md

 Introduction
 ------------------------
-Welcome to the EmSPARKTM Security Suite Software Evaluation Kit download page.
+Welcome to the EmSPARK (TM) Security Suite Software Evaluation Kit download page.
 You are a step closer to securing your product!

 The Software Evaluation Kit includes all deliverables necessary for a customer to build a fully functional Linux-based system on the Arrow HelmsDeep96 board or SAMA5D2 Xplained Ultra rev.C board.
 It allows you to: